Hong Kong: Joshua Wong pleads guilty in protest at trial | DW | 23.11.2020

-Joshua Wong was joined by fellow pro-democracy activists Ivan Lam and Agnes Chow in pleading guilty to all charges linked to participation in a protest outside Hong Kong’s police headquarters last year.
+Joshua Wong and fellow pro-democracy activists Ivan Lam and Agnes Chow have pleaded guilty to all charges linked to participation in a protest outside Hong Kong's police headquarters last year.

-Hong Kong's pro-democracy activist Joshua Wong pleaded guilty on Monday to all charges related to his involvement in last year’s protests.
+Hong Kong's pro-democracy activist Joshua Wong pleaded guilty on Monday to all charges related to his involvement in protests that took place in June 2019.
 He was joined by two other known activists — Ivan Lam and Agnes Chow — who also pleaded guilty to charges against them.

 "We three have decided to plead guilty to all charges," Wong told reporters before entering the courthouse.
 "It will not be surprising if I am sent to immediate detention today."